-Home: Wylie, Texas
+Home: Dallas, Texas

-UT Dallas Degree: BS - Public Affairs, MS - Public Affairs
+UT Dallas Degree: BS - Public Affairs, 2008 and Master of Public Affairs, 2010

 The Value of My Degree